IssaDia/revamping_assessment/README.md

 - Slice the code in order to understand it
 - Use the browser to analyze the cycle of the code
 - Simplify parts of the code with external functions to be more readable

+# Feedback

+Former code was going in all places so it was kinda hard to decipher even with the browser console.
+The major problem was that the quantity wasn't handled well to calculate the prices.

+My way to improve it :

+- extract data to specific folders
+- better use of Typescript to be more readable and understood by others
+- extract a maximum of functions to separate files, still in that perspective to have a code more readable
+- use of some of ES6 features like :
+  - let and const
+  - include
+  - for/of
+  - import modules
+  - endsWith
+  - array functions